cdepasquale/Gunnar-DePasquale-Reid-Donzella-2019-PNAS/README.md

 # Gunnar-DePasquale-Reid-Donzella-2019-PNAS
-Data repository for Gunnar, DePasquale, Reid, &amp; Donzella (2020), initially accepted for publication in 2019 to the Proceedings of the National Academy of Sciences.
+Data repository for Gunnar, DePasquale, Reid, Donzella, &amp; Miller (2019), published in the Proceedings of the National Academy of Sciences. https://doi.org/10.1073/pnas.1909699116